 The image went round the world: the body of Terry Ford, a white farmer killed by Zimbabwe's notorious "war veterans", being guarded by his Jack Russell terrier.
 For many the sight symbolised the country's descent into tyranny under Robert Mugabe.

 Up close it looks like a normal, if rather high-powered, literary event.
 We're in the hall of the British Library.
-Mark Lawson is holding aloft a new book and chatting breezily to the thirtysomething celebrity author sitting alongside him.
+On stage is Mark Lawson, the nation's undisputed master of cultural ceremonies, holding aloft a new book and chatting breezily to the thirtysomething celebrity author sitting alongside him.